liviuxyz-ctrl/Financial-DataWarehouse/README.md

 Details the RESTful API endpoints, including methods, parameters, and sample responses, facilitating effective data integration and manipulation.

-## Contributing

-Guidelines for contributors detailing coding standards, commit conventions, and pull request processes to maintain project standards.

 ## License

 Licensed under the MIT License.
 See [LICENSE.md](LICENSE) for more details.

----

-This README is crafted to effectively showcase your project’s architecture and setup, designed to assist users in understanding and contributing to the project while reflecting a professional level of project documentation.